Find members by call or SKCC number:

 Dave, N6XJP/7 - AZ - dfairchilds@sbcglobal.net

 I have been a ham since 1989.
-Went from Novice to Extra in about 16 months starting in 1989.
 I love Code.
 Enjoyed learning it.
 Enjoy practicing it.
 Love doing it on the air.
 My shack is north of Tucson in Oro Valley at about 2800 feet.
-I can send on 10 through 40 meters, Including 30, 17, and 12.
+I can send on 10 through 40 meters, including 30, 17, and 12.
 I hang out on the SKCC freqs and favor 7.100-7.120 as well as 14.100-14.120 and 10.100-10.125.
 My antenna supports mainly NVIS and ground propagation due the stealth nature of the mounting in an HOA.
-Probably good for 100-300 miles routinely, but have been hitting 500-1200 miles recently on 30 meters.
-Active QRP, but can send 100 watts if necessary.
 Sending and receiving 15-20 wpm, but would love to do 3-8 wpm to help bring someone along if necessary.
 Retired now, best times are 0900-1500 local, but I can adjust to anyone's schedule.

 Andy, N7TP - NV - n7tp@amargosavalley.com